Skip to page content

 What are the benefits of these treatments?

 The main benefit of EPO and iron treatments is that they work very well in treating the symptoms of anaemia.
 Many patients notice a great difference in the way they feel, having more energy and better concentration.
-Also, many patients will be able to avoid having blood transfusions to correct their anaemia.

 Blood pressure monitoring

-The anaemia nurse, district or practice nurse will check your blood pressure before your injection is given.
-Patients who choose to self-administer will need to buy their own blood pressure monitor and record their own blood pressure.
+Patients who choose to self-administer the EPO will need to buy their own blood pressure monitor and record their blood pressure reading.
 There are a few simple steps that you can follow to be sure that you get an accurate reading of your blood pressure.

 Before you take your blood pressure reading